-Ellen de Meijer is a well established artist from Amsterdam whose work has been exhibited at Art Toronto, Art Miami Basel, Art Stage Singapore, Art Hamptons and Art Aspen.
+Ellen de Meijer is an artist from Amsterdam whose work has been exhibited at various international and US shows including Art Miami, Art Toronto, Art Stage Singapore, Art Hamptons, Art Palm Beach and Art Aspen.
 Her paintings are favored by Brazilian, French, Spanish and Dutch private art collectors such as the Van de Broek Foundation, which belongs to the Dutch top 5 private art collectors.
-Ellen de Meijer is represented by UNIX Gallery.
+Ellen de Meijer is represented by New York gallery, UNIX Gallery.

 Ellen de Meijer (b.1955)